ENSTA-U2IS-AI/torch-uncertainty/CONTRIBUTING.md

 and linted before committing.

-Before submitting a final pull request, that we will review, please try your best not to reduce the code coverage and do document your code.
+Before submitting a final pull request, that we will review, please try your best not to reduce the code coverage and document your code.

 If you implement a method, please add a reference to the corresponding paper in the ["References" page](https://torch-uncertainty.github.io/references.html).